 - Vanguard Mega Cap 300 Value ETF (MGV): This ETF is based on the value companies of the MSCI US Large Cap 300 Index.
 It has 159 holdings, including large holdings in Exxon Mobil, Microsoft, and Johnson and Johnson.
 It has an expense ratio of just 0.12%.

 - Vanguard Mega Cap 300 ETF (MGC): Based on the MSCI US Large Cap 300 Index, this fund invests in 300 of the largest domestic equities.
 Led by holdings in Exxon Mobil, Microsoft, and Procter & Gamble, MGC is well diversified across all sectors of the U.S. economy.
 With an expense ratio of just 0.13%, this ETF is one of the cheapest ways to establish mega cap exposure.

 - Rydex Russell Top 50 ETF (XLG): As its name suggests, this ETF offers cap-weighted exposure to the 50 largest U.S. companies, which in aggregate represent more than 40% of the total market cap of the Russell 3000.

-In 2009, the mega cap ETFs highlighted above have delivered solid gains, but lag behind funds linked to the S&P 500 be a decent margin.
-Year-to-date performance shows a clear inverse relationship with the number of individual holdings maintained by each ETF, indicating that the smaller components of the S&P 500 have outgained mega caps so far this year.
+In 2014, the mega cap ETFs highlighted above have delivered about par to the S&P 500 or slightly worse.
+Performance in 2014 shows a clear inverse relationship with the number of individual holdings maintained by each ETF, indicating that the smaller components of the S&P 500 have outgained mega caps so far for 2014.

 Disclosure: Long IVV.